 As a student, you’re not supposed to know it all.
 And ask for that help sooner rather than later.
 It’s much easier to put out a brush fire than a forest fire.

-[This tip sheet was first published by Mr. Hiestand in 1996 and has been slightly modified over the years, most recently in November 2019.]
+[This tip sheet was first published by Mike Hiestand in 1996 and has been slightly modified over the years, most recently in November 2019.]